A Guide for Safe RV Family Travel

 When families travel by motorhome, typically kids sit on the benches at the table.
 Depending on the motorhome, seatbelts may be present.
 However, they may not be secured to the frame of the vehicle.
 Often, seatbelts are attached to the floorboard.
 This can give a false sense of security.
 There are no safe options for securing a child in a rear-facing car seat in the rear of a motorhome.
 For children who are in booster seats and older children, there may only be a lap belt option without the three-point shoulder belt.
 This is not a safe option as it doesn’t meet the Five-Step Test.

 For further information regarding seat belt safety, specifically related to children riding in the rear of a motorhome, Car Seats for Littles, a community-driven, education-oriented organization, staffed by Child Passenger Safety Technicians from the United States and Canada, and EU Advocates, provides extensive information about all of the concerns.
 If traveling with a motorhome, the safest option is to take a second, separate vehicle for the remaining family members to ride in safety.
+Knowing about potential seatbelt concerns is a key component to knowing if RV travel is safe for families.

-Projectiles Within A Motorhome
+Projectiles within a Motorhome

 Another consideration, when having children as passengers in the rear of a motorhome, is that all of the objects within the motorhome may become projective objects in the event of a crash.
 Watch this Swedish RV crash test or this multi-series video from Bailey Crash, video 1, video 2, and video 3 to gather a sense of what this means.
 Having items that are not safely secured throughout the motorhome presents a number of safety-related issues for families.